linode/docs/docs/guides/development/java/kotlin-tutorial-basics/index.md

     temp[Places.size] = "Valley"
     Places = temp

 `Places` is declared as a `var` and it’s also of a nullable `String` type (the `<String?>` part of the declaration means that either a `String` or a `null` value is acceptable).
-If you declare `Places` as `val`, then you can’t make the assignment of the new array to it.
+If you declare `Places` as `val`, then you can’t assign a new array to `Places`.
 The result of this code is that `Places` now contains `Valley` as the last entry and has five elements instead of four.
 It’s not possible to add directly to a Kotlin array, you must create a temporary array instead.

 ## Kotlin Collections

 In many respects, working with a Kotlin collection is much the same as working with a Kotlin array.
 You use many of the same techniques with them.
 Unlike arrays, a Kotlin collection isn’t a direct use of the underlying Java JVM.
 Instead, it relies on Kotlin interfaces.
-In addition, the Kotlin collection interfaces [act as the parents for three more distinct methods of organizing data](https://kotlinlang.org/docs/collections-overview.html) (you don’t use collections directly in your code).
+In addition, the [Kotlin collection](https://kotlinlang.org/docs/collections-overview.html) interfaces act as the parents for three more distinct methods of organizing data (you don’t use collections directly in your code).

 - [List](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-list/): An ordered collection that allows access to members using indices, much the same as an array.
 A Kotlin list can contain duplicate values and mixed data types (unless you specify a particular data type).